Adroiti/docs-for-code-review-tools/tfsec/azure-network-no-public-egress.md

-Pattern: An outbound network security rule allows traffic to /0
+Pattern: Use of public egress for Azure network

 Issue: -